Jangam: Jangam in Tamil Nadu

 The Jangam people living in Tamil Nadu are actually native speakers of Telugu.
 They are called Linga Balija or Lingayat Balija in Andhra Pradesh, Linga Banajiga or Lingayat Banajiga in Karnataka and Linga Vadugar or Lingayat Vadugar in Tamil Nadu.
 Linga Balija people appoint priests from within their own community and the appointed priests are called Jangam.
 Jangam community is one of the subdivisions of Linga Balija.
 The kings of Vijayanagara were waging a war to free Madurai from the clutches of the Madurai Sultans, and when they came, they brought with them a wide variety of people, including the people of Linga Balija.
 People of Tamil Nadu called Balija people as Vadugar and Linga Balija people as Linga Vadugar.
 Veerashaivism was widespread in Tamil Nadu even before the Vijayanagara Empire came to Tamil Nadu.
-Veerashaivism or Lingayatm is not the name of a community but rather a cult.In Tamil Nadu, the Bandaras are the Veerashaivas.
-As the people of Linga Balija Jangam also followed Veerashaiva Lingaya principles, the people of Linga Balija were called by many names like Lingadari Jangamar, Lingadari Pandaram, Lingangatti Pandaram, Linga Pandaram, Linga Vadugar, Lingayat, Lingayat Naidu, Linga Balija, Linga Poo Pandaram and then they started to call them generally as pandaram.
+Veerashaivism or Lingayatm is not the name of a community but rather a cult.In Tamil Nadu, the Pandarams are the Veerashaivas.
+As the people of Linga Balija Jangam also followed Veerashaiva Lingayat principles, the people of Linga Balija were called by many names like Lingadari Jangamar, Lingadari Pandaram, Lingangatti Pandaram, Linga Pandaram, Linga Vadugar, Lingayat, Lingayat Naidu, Linga Balija, Linga Poo Pandaram and then they started to call them generally as pandaram.

 Jangam people living in Tamil Nadu follow certain rituals.
 The "Linga Pooja" ("Lingadharanam") and "Kula Deiva Pongal" are the main (must) ceremony in the marriage among Jangam.
 Most of Hindus cremate the dead, but in Jangam, the dead are buried.
 The dead are buried (must be) with their Ishta linga in their hand in a simple sitting cross-legged dhyana position.
 Unlike other Hindus, whose functions are presided by Brahmins, in jangam tradition 'Jangam Bhandari' a Head priest specifically for jangams will preside the marriage and funeral.